vbauerster/mpb/README.md

 		go func() {
 			defer wg.Done()
-			// you can p.AddBar() here, but ordering will be non deterministic for i := 0; i < 100; i++ {
+			// you can p.AddBar() here, but ordering will be non deterministic
+			// if you still need p.AddBar() here and maintain ordering, use
+			// (*mpb.Progress).BeforeRenderFunc(f mpb.BeforeRender)
+			for i := 0; i < 100; i++ {
 				time.Sleep(time.Duration(rand.Intn(100)) * time.Millisecond)
 				bar.Incr(1)